Timeline of the 2019–2020 Hong Kong protests (October 2019): 1 October National Day protests

 On 28 January 2022, eleven of the protesters in Wong Tai Sin were found guilty of rioting while one was acquitted.
 On 1 April, three of the group were sentenced to a training centre, with judge Edmond Lee citing their young age and the brevity of their riot as mitigating factors.
+Tsang Chi-kin was sentenced on 18 October 2023 to 3.5 years in prison for rioting and assaulting a police officer, and to 11 months and two weeks for perverting the course of justice, after having pleaded guilty to all three charges the previous month.
+According to police, he and three others had hidden in safe houses for two years until their arrest in July 2022; Yip Ho and Ansen Wong were jailed for 20 and 10 months respectively for perverting the course of justice, with Ho having been accused of having helped to conceal the group.
+Seventeen-year-old Alex Wong was sentenced to a training centre for perverting the course of justice.
+Fung Ching-Wah, another of the four who had hidden, had been sentenced to four months in jail in September 2023 for rioting and perverting the course of justice.

 2 October solidarity protests for the injured student

 Protests continued after Tsang was shot by the police.
 The students and the alumni of his secondary school Tsuen Wan Public Ho Chuen Yiu Memorial College rallied outside the campus to show their support for Tsang, who was charged with rioting and assaulting officers while still in hospital.
 About 250 demonstrators gathered at West Kowloon Magistrates' Courts to support him and other protesters who were arrested.

 In the afternoon, protesters and office workers gathered in Central, Hong Kong and briefly occupied Connaught Road Central.
 They shouted slogans to condemn the Hong Kong police, such as "Hong Kong police intentionally commit murder" and "disband the police force now".
 Protesters also showed up in Tsuen Wan, where they damaged a mahjong house said to have links to triad groups and started a fire near New Territories South Regional Police Headquarters.
 Protesters also briefly occupied roads and thoroughfares in Wong Tai Sin and Causeway Bay.
 In Tuen Mun, Tai Wai and Tseung Kwan O, protesters vandalised several MTR stations.
 Railway operator MTR Corporation became a target of vandalism after it was accused of cooperating with the police and closing its stations before major protests took place.